silvacms/documentation/source/buildout/troubleshooting.rst

      Doing something.
    Error: Reason.

-As well, the status will not be zero (like all programs which end unexpectedly with an error).
-If Buildout finish its job, and return with a status code of zero, that means anything you encountered along the way was not a real error.
+As well, on Unix, the command line status will not be zero (like all programs which end unexpectedly with an error).
+If Buildout finishes its job, and return with a status code of zero, that means anything you encountered along the way was not a real problem.

 **When you have an error, take the time to read the error message** If it says 'download error', try to download the file by yourself.
 Maybe the remote site is down or slow, or you internet connection is flaky.
-If you succed to download the file, try to run buildout again.
+If you succeed to download the file, try to run buildout again.

-Exemple of non-fatal errors:
+Example of non-fatal errors:

 - Some download error from a site, or invalid URL.
-A different location for that pacakge will be tried.
+A different location for that package will be tried.

   Sometimes fetching a package might take time if your internet or the remote site is slow.